apple/swift-openapi-generator/Examples/HelloWorldiOSClientAppExample/README.md

 ## Usage

-The server can be started by running the any of the `HelloWorld*Server` examples locally.
+The server can be started by running any of the Hello World server examples locally.

 Open the project in Xcode and run the iOS app on a Simulator, to allow it to connect to your local server.